Workflows, Actions and Runs¶

 Are my computations done in several steps?
 Are there some steps that I can reuse in other workflows?
 Can I salvage actions from prior workflows?

-The first question, helps define triggers.
+The first question helps define triggers.
 The second one is for actions.
-Finally, 3 and 4 help defining re-usable actions to.
+Finally, 3 and 4 help define re-usable actions.